The audience was getting restless. Leopold Beckenbauer had been scheduled to begin the concert at 8:01, and it was now 8:20.

 The audience’s applause was tepid.
 The impromptu performer gestured toward the lighting booth and the house lights dimmed.

 Mimi was sitting in the row in front of me with her face inches away from her phone, the back-light obnoxiously illuminating her kitten nose, and Hai was sunken deep in the seat beside her, still sulking.
 Neither of them seemed to be aware there was anything wrong.

-“Here’s a little cakewalk I learned as a youngster growing up in New Orleans,” Dennis said as he stretched his fingers open and closed a few times.
+“Here’s a little cakewalk I learned as a youngster growing up in New Orleans,” Dennis said as he flexed his fingers.
 “Ojos Criollos by the great American composer from my hometown, Louis Moreau Gottschalk.”

 The audience applauded more enthusiastically this time; Dennis Beasley was well known in the States and across Europe for his interpretations of Gottschalk, the first composer from America to have gained worldwide acclaim.

 Soon, the crowd was pacified with Dennis’s fanciful rendition of the lighthearted Cuban dance.
 His right-hand trills were elegant and as dainty as lace, and the steady left-hand cadences seemed to lull the audience away from the aggravation of having had their concert delayed.